sebasgverde/rnn-time-music-paper/README.md

 ```
 This will create the folder models, with all the models separated in folders by dataset and cell type, inside the respective folders there will be the weights and a pickle with the model hyperparameters that are necesary to use the models at sampling, also pickles with information about the training history and learning curves graphs.

-It is time now to get the learning curves graphs for training and validation to reduce the research to 6 models.
-Use this command for each combination of dataset-cell:
+You can also create the learning curves with next script template using the learning_curve_info pickles
 ```
-python make_learning_curves_graphic.py
+python rnn-time-music-paper/make_learning_curves_graphic.py
 ```
 You will see a graph like this: